 One wonders if we all are perhaps developing an unhealthy indifference, insensitivity and tolerance to them with such indecent and graphic minute by minute, repetitive exposure.

 These traumatic events on a worldwide scale in recent years have highlighted how some people display typically resilient behaviors.

-Events such as 9/11, the most recent devastating Hurricanes, and frequent natural disasters like Tsunamis, Earthquakes, and the horrible Wild Fires in California and most recently the bushfires in Australia.
+Events such as 9/11, natural disasters like Tsunamis, Earthquakes, and the horrible Wildfires in California and Australia.

-Not to mention the horrible tragedies caused by Humans that we seem to read and hear about every day!
+Not to mention personal tragic events, the horrible tragedies caused by humans that we read and hear about every day!

-All of these events expose people to serious adverse life events, and yet, in these situations we have also witnessed countless acts of human courage, camaraderie and emotional buoyancy.
+All of these events expose people to serious adverse life impact, and yet, in these situations we have also witnessed countless acts of human courage, camaraderie and emotional buoyancy.

-Resiliency does not prevent stress from occurring in life, although it does appear to give stressed individuals what I mentioned earlier on; the ‘bounce back factor‘.
+Resiliency does not prevent stress from occurring in life, although it does appear to expose certain stressed individuals as having what I mentioned earlier on; the ‘bounce back factor‘.

 “In the middle of difficulty lies opportunity” – Einstein